Kyrgyz Customs and Traditions

 Family and marriage

 Family and marriage among the Kyrgyz are closely related to the patriarchal way of life.
-The Kyrgyz , together with a small patriarchal family, had a so-called big family when the whole family line from with the family to the youngest members lived in the same area.
+It was usual for Kyrgyz culture to live together in a small patriarchal families that formed a so-called big clan with the whole family line living in the same area.

 Marriage was preceded by courtship.
 It was a custom in the past when young children were matched, sometimes even unborn yet babies were matched.
 Like in many other Eastern nations a dowry asked for the bride.
 And even today, modern Kyrgyz follow this custom.

-The born of the baby is marked with mandatory treating - zhentek consisting of a national delicacy boorsok and bread (lepyoshka) with melted butter.
-A week after the child is placed into the cradle (beshik).
-This event marked a small celebration - beshik - toy.
+The birth of the baby is marked with mandatory treating - zhentek consisting of a national delicacy boorsok and bread (lepyoshka) with melted butter.
+A week later, the child is placed into the cradle (beshik).
+This event is marked with a small celebration - beshik - toy.
 There is another holiday arranged on the 40th day when the child wears a shirt, sewn out of 40 grafts collected from neighbors and bathed in 40 spoonfuls of water.
 All these rituals are intended to preserve and protect a child's life.